 So, the Watchtower applies God’s rebuke to Christendom.
-They are supposedly the “dictators of Sodom” whose hardheartedness and haughtiness God endeavors to correct.
+The clergy are supposedly the “dictators of Sodom” whose hardheartedness and haughtiness God intends to correct.
 At the same time though, individual Jehovah’s Witnesses are cautioned to guard against falling into the same trap of practicing a hollow form of religion.
 But is it possible that in Jehovah’s eyes the entire organization of Jehovah’s Witnesses is guilty of practicing mere formalism?
-Some outsiders certainly view the Watchtower Society as a “works based” religion.
-And many of Jehovah’s Witnesses have been heard to bemoan the inordinate emphasis placed upon the number of hours one spends in field service, meeting attendance and the ever-constant pressure to conform for the sake of organizational unity.
+Some outsiders certainly view the Watchtower Society as a “works-based” religion.
+And many of Jehovah’s Witnesses have been heard to bemoan the inordinate emphasis placed upon the number of hours one spends in field service, meeting attendance, and the ever-constant pressure to conform for the sake of organizational unity.

 It is undeniable that the religion presently practiced by Jehovah’s Witnesses has been molded into a Christianized version of Judaism, complete with Pharisees, high priests, regular festivals, synagogues, and an attitude of self-righteousness and superiority.
 Should not humility at least move Jehovah’s Witnesses to contemplate the possibility that Jehovah’s denunciation issued through the opening verses of Isaiah is directed to the leaders of the Watchtower Society during the judgment of the house of God?

 Actually, the Watchtower admits as much, sort of.